akfreed/CppSocketsXPlatform/README.md

-This solution contains a cross-platform API for sockets in C++11.
+This solution contains a cross-platform API for sockets in C++14.
 It works on Windows and Posix systems.

 There are five projects.
 Two of them are libraries, and three of them are executables.
 The sockets library is the part to check out.
-It can be found under windows/ and posix/.
+It can be found under `windows/` and `posix/`.
 CMake will include the appropriate source, depending on what platform you are building on.
 The other library contains the code for TCP and UDP echoservers.

-This project uses CMake.
-CMake creates the makefile, then you use that makefile to build.
-CMake is cross platform and works with a wide range of compilers (e.g. MSVC, GCC, MinGW), operating systems (e.g. Windows, Linux), and IDEs (e.g. Visual Studio, Code::Blocks, Make).
-To use it, navigate to the directory with the bottommost CMakeList.txt file.
-Add a new directory.
-Go into the directory and type "cmake ..".
-On Linux, for example, this might create a Makefile.
-You can then type "make" to build the project.
-On Windows, this might create a Visual Studio solution.
-You can open the solution and compile.